karlhulme/zzz/README.md

 # zzz
-A snoozy repository for performing github style tests.
+A snoozy repository for performing any tests that relate to Github itself.

-Change 1.
+For example, I use this repo to test the Github actions that I've created.